ankitdhall/imgSeqLabelTool/README.md

 After you have installed the pre-requisites, let's begin using imgSeqLabelTool.

 First, we would want to ensure that you have a folder that holds all the images you wish to label and a directory for storing their corresponding annotation files.
 This repository has stored the `images/` in the frames folder and the anotated files in the `annotations/` folder (duh!).

+> Since you'd want to exploit the structure in consecutive frames, make sure
+> your images are named (incrementally) in the order that they are captured to
+> get best results.

 Now that we have all the folder setup, just add them to the function call in the `imgSeqLabelTool.py`,
 ```python